 It’s not magic that makes Mark LeWinter so successful representing victims of unsafe product and workplace accidents over the past thirty years, as well as being selected to the Super Lawyers list for the past ten years.
 It’s his deep desire and ability to help clients who are injured.
-In fact, he’s been behind many seven-figure verdicts and settlements against manufacturers of unsafe products where safe design principles were not followed, and where workplace accidents occurred.
+In fact, he’s been behind many seven- and eight-figure verdicts and settlements against manufacturers of unsafe products where safe design principles were not followed, and where workplace accidents occurred.
 For instance, Mr. LeWinter is responsible for securing a $14 million verdict for a worker who was catastrophically injured on the job when required safety practices were not followed, a $12.5 million settlement for a U.S. tourist who was rendered quadriplegic at a Jamaican resort, and an $8.5 million settlement for a laborer who was paralyzed due to unsafe scaffolding.
 He is credited also with a $19 million settlement for a 27-year-old ironworker who became quadriplegic due to a fall.

 Dying for a Paycheck: Body Count Rises as Workers Fall

 Reprinted from New Jersey Law Journal | November 2008

 Manufacturers of workplace producs often hide behind weak U.S. safety standards to avoid liability for injuries.
 More stringent international safety standards can show what the manufacturer should have done to prevent your client’s injury.

 Making Magic in the Courtroom: Pulling Presentation Skills Out of a Hat

 Can trial lawyers learn how to better connect with jurors by taking a few magic lessons?

 Reprinted from the Legal Intelligencer | June 2008